pomle/paths/README.md

 codecs.number; // Encodes numbers safely for URLs
 ```

-Create custom codecs.
+#### Creating custom codecs

 Do not encode and decode with `encodeURIComponent` or `decodeURIComponent` manually.
 It will be handled by the library.

 ```ts
 import { createPath, createCodec } from '@pomle/paths';